-Many houseplants thrive under fluorescent lighting.
-This type of artificial lighting is often found in offices or rooms without windows.
-According to Kent Kobayashi of the University of Hawaii, fluorescent lighting is inexpensive, uses less electricity than incandescent bulbs and produces less heat than incandescent.
+Many houseplants thrive under a artificial lighting.
+The primary type of lighting in offices and rooms without windows is fluorescent light, good for plants and people, though the use of LED lights has increased in recent years.
+Fluorescent lighting is inexpensive, uses less electricity and produces less heat than incandescent bulbs.
 When choosing a houseplant for a room with fluorescent lighting, look for one that does not require full sun or extremely bright light.

 Video of the Day

-The peace lily (Spathiphyllum sp.) can grow in low light conditions, even as low as 20 foot candles, but it will need more light to produce its anthurium-like flowers.
-To have your plant bloom, the fluorescent lighting must be bright enough to read a newspaper, according to the University of Arkansas.
+The peace lily (Spathiphyllum spp.) thrives in the warm temperatures USDA zones 11 through 12.
+While it can grow in low light conditions, even as low as 20 foot candles, it will need more light to produce its anthurium-like flowers.
+To have your plant bloom, the fluorescent lighting must be bright enough to read a newspaper.
 Keep your peace lily away from drafty areas, and let only the top inch of soil dry out between waterings.
 A monthly dose of liquid houseplant fertilizer will keep your plant healthy.

-The snake plant (Sanseveria trifasciata), also called mother-in-law's tongue, is one of the easiest plants to grow indoors, says Jennifer Schultz Nelson of the University of Illinois Extension.
-It can grow in almost any light condition, but will grow best in medium fluorescent light.
-Snake plant can thrive in lighting of about 100 foot candles.
-Snake plant needs very little care; water only when the soil is completely dry.
+The snake plant (Sanseveria trifasciata), also called mother-in-law's tongue, is one of the easiest plants to grow indoors.
+Light for a snake plant can go as low as 100 foot candles.
+While it tolerates almost any light condition, this tough evergreen perennial grows best under medium to bright fluorescent lights.
+Hardy in USDA zones 10 through 11, the snake plant needs very little care; water only when the soil is completely dry.

-There are several varieties of dracaena that do well under fluorescent lighting, including the corn plant (Dracaena fragrans massangeana), dragon tree (Dracaena marginata) and Janet Craig dracaena (Dracaena deremensis 'Janet Craig').
+There are several varieties of dracaena plants that grow in fluorescent light, including the corn plant (Dracaena fragrans massangeana), dragon tree (Dracaena marginata) and Janet Craig dracaena (Dracaena deremensis 'Janet Craig'), all hardy in USDA zones 10 through 12.
 Dracaena will tolerate low artificial light, though it grows best in medium light (100 to 150 foot candles).
 Dracaena cannot tolerate sitting in water; keep your plant's soil on the dry side.